jbschool/coin-wheel-game/README.md

 # coin-wheel-game
-A game for fun and analysis
+A game for fun and analysis.

 To build and run tests using ant: ant clean